Androd18/Myprojects/README.md

 * Act.

 The tools used for this analysis are Rstudio for cleaning, calculations and plotting the results, and PowerPoint to show results, conclusions and recommendations.
-You can find in this repository the Rmarkdown report with all the coding and the Powerpoint presentation.
+You can find in this repository the Rmarkdown report with all the coding and the Powerpoint presentation in a PDF file.